www-codeblock-io/Sovereign/README.md

    In the Terminal output, you want to see ```Good Signiture from Chris Belcher```, ignore the warning.

 ### Prepare for the build
-1. Extract the source file, rename and save onto your Desktop, change ```rez``` in the command to your system user name.
+6. Extract the source file, rename and save onto your Desktop, change ```rez``` in the command to your system user name.
 Run:
    ```bash copy
    tar -xvf eps-v0.2.4.tar.gz -C /home/rez/Desktop
    ```
-2. Navigate to Desktop and rename the extracted file to ```eps```.
+7. Navigate to Desktop and rename the extracted file to ```eps```.
 Remember to change the file version number if you downloaded a newer version of EPS.
    ```bash copy
    cd ~/Desktop && mv electrum-personal-server-eps-v0.2.4 eps
    ```
-3. Update the package list
+8. Update the package list
    ```bash copy
    sudo apt update
    ```
-4. Install pip3
+9. Install pip3
    ```bash copy
    sudo apt install python3-pip
    ```
-5. Check pip3 was installed
+10. Check pip3 was installed
    ```bash copy
    pip3 --version
    ```
-6. Upgrade pip3 to the latest version
+11. Upgrade pip3 to the latest version
    ```bash copy
    sudo pip3 install --upgrade pip
    ```
 ### Complete EPS installation
-7. Navigate into the EPS directory.
+12. Navigate into the EPS directory.
 Run:
    ```bash copy
    cd ~/Desktop/eps
    ```
-8. Complete installation by running the below command.
+13. Complete installation by running the below command.
 Note: do not use ```sudo``` and make sure to leave in the final ```.```
    ```bash copy
    pip3 install --user .
    ```
    Ignore the Terminal warning about PATH, a PATH veriable will be added the next time you log out and back into the laptop again.

-9. Clean up Downloads folder, remove downloaded files
+14. Clean up Downloads folder, remove downloaded files
    ```bash copy
    cd ~/Downloads && rm belcher.asc eps-v0.2.4.tar.gz eps-v0.2.4.tar.gz.asc
    ```

 ## Don’t run EPS yet!
-Wait for Bitcoin Core to fully synchronise.
-Then follow the below instructions to Install Electrum and create a test wallet.
+Follow the below instructions to Install Electrum and create a test wallet.
 After that we can edit EPS config.ini file and then run EPS for the first time.

 ---
 ## Install Electrum